Expanding Our New Nation with the Northwest Ordinance

 Tom Hand, creator and publisher of Americana Corner, discusses the significant and precedent-setting provisions set out in this important document, and why it still matters today.

-Images Courtesy of: Library of Congress, Yale University Art Gallery, Gilcrease Museum, National Archives, Digital Commonwealth, Legends of America, National Portrait Gallery, Smithsonian Institution, Wikipedia
+Images courtesy of the Library of Congress, Yale University Art Gallery, Gilcrease Museum, National Archives, Digital Commonwealth, Legends of America, National Portrait Gallery - Smithsonian Institution, Wikipedia.

 Previous